stan-dev/projpred/cran-comments.md

     For the inaccessible URL, see above.

-On R-devel, the win-builder check also gave the following NOTE:

-    * checking S3 generic/method consistency ...
-NOTE
-    Mismatches for apparent methods not registered:
-    predict:
-      function(object, ...)
-    predict.gamm4:
-      function(fit, newdata)

-    predict:
-      function(object, ...)
-    predict.subfit:
-      function(subfit, newdata)

-    formula:
-      function(x, ...)
-    formula.gamm4:
-      function(x)
-    See section 'Registering S3 methods' in the 'Writing R Extensions' manual.

-This will be handled in a future release.

 The macOS builder check gave the following NOTE:

     * checking package dependencies ...
 NOTE